 - Participate in the annual Housing Authority Insurance Risk Control Management Program that includes a systematic and continuous identification of loss exposure, and an emphasis on reducing losses due to accidents, incidents, or behavior that can be managed and or predicted.
-This program also lowers the cost of insurance premiums. - Continue staff monitoring, facility analysis, and recommend property improvements that comply with ADA regulations. - Include 504 Reasonable Accommodation improvements in Capital Fund Annual and Five Year Plans.
+This program also lowers the cost of insurance premiums. - Retro-fit and certify UFAS units to comply with UFAS regulations, Voluntary Compliance Agreement (VCA), and Disability Rights Maryland (DRM) Settlement Agreement, for selected Public Housing, Project Based, and Moderate Rehabilitation units. - Include all 504 Reasonable Accommodation improvements in Capital Fund Annual and Five Year Plans.